ministryofjustice/aws-root-account/README.md

 **Steps:**

-- SSO into the `MoJ Master` account as an `ModernisationPlatformEngineer`.
+- SSO into the `MOJ Master` account as an `ModernisationPlatformEngineer`.
 - Navigate to the "Lambda" service.
 - Change your Region is set to eu-west-2 (London).
 - Navigate to the "Functions" on the sidebar.